 We love this thing and we invested a lot into building it.
 We hope you will enjoy and love the GR-1 as much as we do!

-In 2018 through 2022 many new features like live sampling, different play modes, and multi-timbrality were added.
+In 2018 through 2022 many new features like live sampling, different play modes, multi-timbrality, and networking were added.
 As we write this, the GR-1 is still being improved.

 Thank you for buying the GR-1 Granular Synthesizer!